-We offers premier nasal and sinus surgical treatment options for conditions that either require surgery or aren’t responding to other medical or procedural treatment plans.
+We offer premier nasal and sinus surgical treatment options for conditions that either require surgery or aren’t responding to other medical or procedural treatment plans.
 Most of these can be managed or cured using nonsurgical treatments.
 In some cases, though, our physicians may recommend surgical solutions.
 Whether or not you’ll require surgery depends entirely on your individual health and personal needs.
 Some examples of conditions that may require nasal or sinus surgery include:

 - Nasal blockage

 - Deviated septum

 - Sinus or nasal trauma

 Depending on your condition, insurance, lifestyle and symptoms, your ENT physician may recommend one or more surgical treatment options.
 Some of the most common procedures we perform in-house or at our outpatient surgery center include:

 - Functional endoscopic sinus surgery (FESS) is used to improve nasal drainage and open up the nasal passageways.
 To perform this outpatient procedure, your doctor uses an endoscope (a small probe with a camera on the end) to enter your sinuses and remove problematic tissues and diseased sinus mucosa.